 Thousands of central Pennsylvanians have difficulty accessing the health care they need.
 At WellSpan, we believe that lack of sufficient health insurance should not be an obstacle for care.
 In 2015, WellSpan provided more than $126 million in charity and subsidized care, as well as in community programs and outreach.

 We believe good health is not just the absence of illness and disease—it's a state of physical, mental and social well-being—and it's a goal for our communities that can't be achieved alone.
-Through key partnerships, such as Healthy Community Network, Healthy Adams County and Healthy York County Coalition, WellSpan works with community members, businesses, and health and human service organizations to share ideas and focus on programs and services that sustain and strengthen the communities where we live, work and play.
+Through key partnerships, such as Healthy Community Network, Community Health Council of Lebanon County, Healthy Adams County and Healthy York County Coalition, WellSpan works with community members, businesses, and health and human service organizations to share ideas and focus on programs and services that sustain and strengthen the communities where we live, work and play.

 Health care is not a one-size-fits-all proposition.
 We recognize that needs differ not only by age and gender, but also by geography, income, ethnicity and cultural beliefs.
-From our York-based "For Heart's Sake" cardiovascular health program targeting African-Americans to WellSpan Ephrata Community Hospital's long-standing relationship with the Plain Community, which includes Old Order Amish and conservative Mennonites, WellSpan seeks to understand and develop healthcare options that allow all of our neighbors to achieve their health goals following approaches that work best for them.
+From our York-based "For Heart's Sake" cardiovascular health program serving the unique health needs of African Americans to WellSpan Ephrata Community Hospital's long-standing relationship with the Plain Community, which includes Old Order Amish and conservative Mennonites, WellSpan seeks to understand and develop healthcare options that allow all of our neighbors to achieve their health goals following approaches that work best for them.

 At WellSpan, we believe in the power of new ideas, new approaches, new discoveries and new people.
 We are committed to programs that train the next generation of physicians, nurses and allied health professionals.
 Similarly, clinical research trials at WellSpan York Hospital's Emig Research Center allow us to stay abreast of new techniques to prevent, detect, diagnose and treat illness and disease.